-- Define the system, the voice of the customer and their requirements, and the project goals, - Control the future state process to ensure that any deviations from the target are corrected before they result in defects.
-Implement control systems specifically. - Measure key aspects of the current process and collect relevant data; calculate the "as-is" process capability - Analyse the data to investigate and verify cause and effect.
+- 1 Define the system, the voice of the customer and their requirements, and the project goals - 2 Control the future state process to ensure that any deviations from the target are corrected before they result in defects.
+Implement control systems such as statistical control processes, production boards, visual workplaces, and continuously monitor the process.
+This process is repeated until the desired quality level is obtained. - 3 Measure key aspects of the current process and collect relevant data; calculate the "as-is" process capability. - 4 Analyze the data to investigate and verify cause and effect.
 Determine what the relationships are in an attempt to ensure that all factors have been considered.
-Seek out the root cause of the defect under investigation. - Improve or optimize the current process based upon data analysis using techniques such as the design of experiment, poke yoke or mistake proofing, and standard work to create a new, future state process.
-Set up pilot runs to process capability - Control the future state process to ensure that any deviations from the target are corrected before they result in defects.
-Implement control systems such as statistical control processes, production boards, visual workplaces, and continuously monitor the process.
-This process is repeated until the desired quality level is obtained.
+Seek out the root cause of the defect under investigation. - 5 Improve or optimize the current process based upon data analysis using techniques such as the design of experiment, poke yoke or mistake proofing, and standard work to create a new, future state process.
+Set up pilot runs to process capability.

-- Define design goals that are consistent with customer demands and the enterprise strategy. - Measure and identify CTQs (characteristics that are Critical to Quality), measure product capabilities, production process capability, and measure risks. - Analyse to develop and design alternatives - Design an improved alternative, best suited per analysis in the previous step - Verify the design, set up pilot runs, implement the production process and hand it over to the process owner(s).
+- 1 Define design goals that are consistent with customer demands and the enterprise strategy. - 2 Measure and identify CTQs (characteristics that are Critical to Quality), measure product capabilities, production process capability, and measure risks. - 3 Analyse to develop and design alternatives - 4 Design an improved alternative, best suited per analysis in the previous step - 5 Verify the design, set up pilot runs, implement the production process and hand it over to the process owner(s).